bleonheart/Lilia/documentation/docs/hooks/gamemode_hooks.md

 **Purpose**

-Adds new F1 tabs that contain property sheet pages.
-Comparable to how the information and settings tabs are built.
+Adds or modifies F1 tabs that contain property sheet pages.
+The built-in **Information** and **Settings** tabs are populated through this hook.

 **Parameters**